canonic-epicure/Shotenjin/README.md

 API
 ===

-During evalution of the template, `this` value is associated with the instance of `Shotenjin.Joosed.Template` (or its subclass), so naturally all the methods of this class are available.
+During evalution of the template, `this` value is associated with the instance of `Shotenjin.Template` (or its subclass), so naturally all the methods of this class are available.

 Methods